These are the hurdles the fast-growing streetwear division has to deal with, when it comes to sustainability

 Countercultural positions are the roots of streetwear.
 Social policy messages marked their values and their structure.
 Think of Stüssy, who represents surfers and skaters, or the influence of Jordan Brand on low-income communities.
-Social affiliation is associated with streetwear, but environmentally conscious production and design are not part of this long history.
+Social affiliation is associated with streetwear, while environmentally conscious production and design are not part of this long history.
 So far, even ethical or sustainable basic ideas have had no direct influence on street culture.
-A challenge for many brands, especially at a time when Sustainability is the central topic and problem of many corporations.
+A challenge for many brands, especially at a time when sustainability is the central issue and problem of many companies.
 So what can street clothing brands do to bring about short and long-term changes when it comes to environmental and human impacts?
-Broadly speaking, a new language has to be found to pick up consumers.
+On the whole, a new language has to be found to pick up the consumers.

 This is what the industry needs for sneaker heads, according to the Highsnobiety Report